Pipebase-io/pipebase-io-js/README.md

     ``` Typescript
         const relogs = new Relogs({
             workspaceId: "<your workspace id>",
             apiKey: "<your API key>",
             defaultTable: 'demo-ingest-from-js',
-        redirectConsoleLogs: true, // if true, will upload console logs to Relogs
+            ingestConsoleLogs: true, // if true, will upload console logs to Relogs
             suppressConsoleLogsToConsole: true // if true, will also suppress logs to console
         })
     ```